-As at December 31, 2022, we have 77 full-time equivalent employees.
-Of these employees, 67 were in research and development (including in manufacturing and operations, and quality control and quality assurance), 6 in other key functions (including clinical, business development, finance, intellectual property, information technology and general administration) and 4 members of the executive team.
-We have never had a work stoppage and none of our employees are covered by collective bargaining agreements or represented by a labor union.
-We believe our employee relations are good.
+As at December 31, 2024, we have 39 full-time equivalent employees.
+Of these employees, 34 were in research and development (including in manufacturing and operations, clinical and quality control and quality assurance), 3 in other key functions (including, business development, finance, intellectual property, information technology and general administration) and 2 members of the executive team.